FyraLabs/skystreamer/README.md

 ## Older implementation

 SkyStreamer was originally implemented as a simple Python script.
 You can find the old implementation in the `legacy` directory.

+## License

+SkyStreamer is licensed under the MIT License.
+See the `LICENSE` file for more information.

+This software is provided as-is, without any warranty or guarantee of any kind.
+Use at your own risk.

+Fyra Labs is not responsible for any misuse or damage caused by this software.